SJTU-PLV/compcertoc-pldi25-artifact/README.md

 - Lemma 6.5 from Section 6.1 (line 875) is proved
 as [thread_linking_correct](CompCertOC/cdemo/Demoproof.v#L80) in the Coq file [cdemo/Demoproof.v](CompCertOC/cdemo/Demoproof.v).

+- We claim that we have added 15.8k lines of code (LOC) on top of CompCertO in Section 6.2 (line 879).
+  In this artifact, we have revised the code for better readability, and added more contents according to the reviews.
+Therefore, the total amount of Coq is about [TODO]k LOC.
+The details are discussed in the section "Evaluation" below.

 ## 3. Installation